-Business is either your occupation, profession, or trade, or is a commercial activity which involves providing goods or services in exchange for profits.
+Business is either an occupation, profession, or trade, or is a commercial activity which involves providing goods or services in exchange for profits.

 Profits in business are not necessarily money.
-It can be a benefit in any form which is acknowledged by the business (entity) involved in the business (activity).
+It can be a benefit in any form which is acknowledged by a business entity involved in a business activity.

 To make things clearer, let us divide the business definition into business entity definition and business activity definition.

 A business [entity] is an organisation or any other entity engaged in commercial, professional, charitable or industrial activities.
 It can be a for-profit entity or a not-for-profit entity and may or may not have a separate existence from the people/person controlling it.